-Treatment may include laser treatments, injectable, non-steroidal allergy medications, medicated baths and other options.
+Treatment may include laser treatments, injectables, non-steroidal allergy medications, medicated baths, and other options.

-Whether your dog’s skin condition is a result of an allergy, disease or something else, we can find the cause and an effective treatment to help your pet feel more comfortable again - and get you back to cuddling.
+Whether your dog’s skin condition is a result of an allergy, disease, or something else, we can find the cause and effective treatment to help your pet feel more comfortable again - and get you back to cuddling.

 Note: The advice provided in this post is intended for informational purposes and does not constitute medical advice regarding pets.
 For an accurate diagnosis of your pet's condition, please make an appointment with your vet.